-LEAK-state (Figure 6A): The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O2 and respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.
-Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ETcapacity or even some dyscoupling.
+LEAK-state (Figure 6A): The LEAK-state is defined as a state of mitochondrial respiration when $O_2$ flux mainly compensates for ion leaks in the kinetically-saturating concentrations of O2, respiratory fuel substrates and Pi.
+LEAKrespiration is measured to obtain estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.

+the Adjustment of nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.

 Proton leak and uncoupled respiration: Proton leak is a leak current of protons.
-The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Figure 6A).
-The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), it is a property of the mtIM and may be enhanced due to possible contaminations by free fatty acids.
-Inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
-UCP1 is a member of the mitochondrial carrier family which is involved in the translocation of protons across the mtIM (Klingenberg 2017).
-Consequently, the short-circuit diminishes the protonmotive force and stimulates electron transfer to O2 and heat dissipation without phosphorylation of ADP.
+The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the protonmotive downhill without coupling phosphorylation (Figure 6A).
+The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), it is a temperaturedependent property of the mtIM and may be enhanced due to possible contaminations by free